 Bibione is very kid-friendly.
 The whole beach has an incredibly shallow shore and it takes forever to walk till water is at least your shoulders depth.
 For my liking, the water was filled with too much kelp but that’s not something anyone can affect much.
 We found several dead jellyfishes at the shores in between the kelp clusters.

 Overall we had a great time till like 4 o’clock.

 Then the longtime promising storm came along.

 Suddenly the water temperature rose.
 The waves got much bigger and the wind got stronger.
-I’ve been to beach countless times but never before I witnessed beach storm first handed.
+I’ve been to the beach countless times but never before I witnessed a beach storm first handed.
 This was the first time I saw lifeguards drag people out of the sea.
 Well, they tired but many just plainly ignored them.

 I mean the red flag is up, the waves are huge and there is not a soul in the whole sea but some macho guys believe the lifeguard’s whistle is not their concern.